Lafayette Welcoming Parade of 1824 (New York City): Background

-Arrival and delay
+Events

 The Marquis de Lafayette, accompanied by his son Georges Washington de La Fayette and a personal staff, arrived in the United States at Staten Island on Sunday, August 15, 1824.
 His arrival was greeted with a thirteen-gun salute from the batteries of Fort Diamond, accompanied by numerous additional cannon volleys from U.S. Navy and merchant ships in harbor.
 As the marquis' entourage prepared to make the short trip to Manhattan, it was intercepted by one of the sons of Vice-President of the United States Daniel D. Tompkins who arrived in a steamboat as an emissary of the city government.
 The young Tompkins requested Lafayette delay his entrance into Manhattan as the city was observing the Sabbath and would not be able to welcome him appropriately.
 The trip to Manhattan was, therefore, postponed to Monday, August 16.
 That evening a reception was held for Lafayette by fellow companions of the Cincinnati.

-Parade

 Lafayette and his entourage landed at Castle Clinton where an enormous military escort had been assembled to usher him along Broadway and to the New York City Hall, where he was to be greeted by Mayor Stephen Allen, a route lined by upwards of 50,000 people (about one-third of the city's population at the time).
 The marquis' secretary, Auguste Levasseur, described the landing ceremony and parade in a journal he kept of the tour:

 The driver of Lafayette's coach became a minor, temporary celebrity among the onlookers as he waited for the marquis; when one of his horses became perturbed by the growing throng, contemporary accounts report the man calmed him with the words "behave pretty now, Charley – you are going to carry the greatest man in the world".
 The New York Mirror, meanwhile, wrote of New Yorkers response to the entrance of Lafayette into the city:

-Composition of the escort

 The military escort was formed of New York militia, including the Lafayette Guards (1st Company, New York State Artillery), the Washington Greys (8th Regiment, New York Volunteers), the "Morris Cadets" and the Brooklyn Horse Guards.

-Later events
+Next parade and legacy

 After more than a year spent touring the United States, Lafayette returned to New York in July 1825, two months before his departure for France.
 The welcoming festivity on this occasion has been called one "of the most unusual celebrations of Lafayette" that had taken place to that date.
 In and around Castle Clinton a crowd estimated to be between 15,000 and 40,000 people gathered, chanting Lafayette's name.
 A fireworks show was followed by the ascent of the hot air balloon The American Star, piloted by aeronaut Eugene Robinson.
 Lafayette was invited to cut the anchor cables to the balloon.
 As Robinson sailed over the crowd he delivered a gallant salute in Lafayette's direction and then produced American and French flags which he dropped from the balloon, allowing them to float gently to earth.